13 Reasons Why You Should Read “Women Who Run With the Wolves” Instead

 Intuition is the compass you come with to this world.
 We give it up so easily for the voice of our parents, teachers, bosses, partners, psychoanalysts… Meanwhile, all you need to know is already inside of you.
 The Wild Woman whispers answers to your ear and if you only trust her, she will lead you through life.
 Clarissa illustrates the process of sharpening your instincts in the analysis of an old Russian tale Vasalisa the Wise.

-Vasalisa, a young clueless girl separated from her inner knowing at early age, goes through a terrifying process of initiation before she’s granted the light of understanding.
+Vasalisa, a young clueless girl separated from her inner knowing at an early age, goes through a terrifying process of initiation before she’s granted the light of understanding.
 That’s what we must do to regain our intuition — go into the unknown and face whatever’s hiding there.
-In the moments of difficulty we will hear clearer than ever the voice of inner wisdom.
-Going to the woods to fetch fire from the old hag might be something different for each of you — a solo travel, a creative project, a business of your own… Listen to your own knowing and let it lead you.
+In moments of difficulty, we will hear clearer than ever the voice of inner wisdom.
+Going to the woods to fetch fire from the old hag might be something different for each of you — a solo journey, a creative project, a business of your own… Listen to your own knowing and let it lead you.

 3. Don’t Trade Your Soul for Safety

 Making a life of your own is damn difficult.
-We often chose safety of a stable job, socially-accepted lifestyle, and financially-securing marriage over making that wild dream of ours come true.
+We often chose the safety of a stable job, socially-accepted lifestyle, and financially-securing marriage over making that wild dream of ours come true.
 We get seduced by gilded carriages and the promise of easy life like the peasant orphan in The Red Shoes by Hans Christian Andersen.
 Naive and easily impressed, the little girl exchanges her handmade red shoes for the comforts and security of having a rich patron.

 But the life of the soul is in its creations and once you get a taste of it all you want is your deep life to be back.
-You want to be free, go and do whatever you want, sew your shoes with your own hands or dance to the moonlight like the seal woman in the Sealskin, Soulskin tale.
+You want to be free, go and do whatever you want, sew your shoes with your own hands, or dance to the moonlight like the seal woman in the Sealskin, Soulskin tale.
 Just like that wild creature, deprived of her skin/soul, you will become thinner and thinner, paler and paler, just a shell of a woman.
 You might look for some poor replacement of the dream lost, such as the new pair of red shoes, a new lover, or far too many shots of Tequila, just to make yourself feel alive again.
 But nothing, nothing, will replace your soul.
 So quit whatever is holding you back, be it a job, a man, or social circles, and finally start doing what your heart is craving for.

 4. Surrender to the Higher Power, It Knows Where to Lead You